 North, across the Firth of Tay, lies the region of Angus, whose charm is its variety: in addition to its seacoast and pleasant Lowland market centers, there's also a hinterland of lonely rounded hills with long glens running into the typical Grampian Highland scenery beyond.
 One of Angus's interesting features, which it shares with the eastern Lowland edge of Perthshire, is its fruit-growing industry, which includes raspberries.

-Known as the "City of Discovery" (after the RRS Discovery, a polar exploration vessel that set sail from this port in 1901), and as the United Kingdom's UNESCO City of Design, Dundee has a surprisingly sophisticated arts and cultural scene and some beguiling sights.
-The ongoing regeneration of the city's riverside means huge works are under way: beyond the fences building has begun on the ship-shape Victoria and Albert Museum.
-This aside, Dundee makes a superb base for a cultural stay and from which to make a number of day trips.
+Known as the "City of Discovery" (after the RRS Discovery, a polar exploration vessel that set sail from this port in 1901), and as the United Kingdom's UNESCO City of Design, Dundee has a sophisticated arts and cultural scene and some beguiling sights.
+The ongoing regeneration of the city's waterfront has created a buzz, with the new cliff-shaped V&A Museum of Design making a bold statement beside the Tay.
+Today's Dundee makes a superb base for a cultural stay and from which to launch a number of day trips.